Group Travel Tour Operator for holidays to Gdansk, Poland

 Although Gdansk looks medieval, the buildings are largely reconstructions, whilst nevertheless beautiful with a strong Hanseatic influence.
 Rows of narrow merchant’s houses squash together along the waterfront – a lovely place to stroll.
 Packed with history, there is something to discover round every corner.
 In this important maritime city, the Second World War began and the Solidarność (Solidarity) movement was born.
 As you meander along Gdansk’s cobbled streets, pass through grand gates and by regal buildings on the Royal Route.
 Furthermore, you can learn more about Baltic gold – amber, at the Amber Museum.
 Tastings of other local exports, including locally brewed beer and the national drink – vodka, can be arranged.
 In charming old town, filled with medieval brick churches and quaint cobbles, you’ll find a myriad of culinary treats.
 Why not experience Polish cuisine, from borscht to Polish gingerbread?

 Why not head to Sopot, a trendy seaside resort near Gdansk – once you reach the coast, you can wander along the wooden pier and enjoy some time at the beach.
 Another excursion to Malbork Castle is simply delightful.
 At the beginning of the 1380s the Teutonic Knights started building a castle which they referred to as St. Mary’s Stronghold.
 In fewer than 30 years they had erected a quadrangular convent building complete with chapel, chapter house, dormitory, refectory, an enclosed courtyard and a bailey situated to the north.
 Wonderfully picturesque, it sits on the banks of the river, nestled in between trees.

 Because of its location, Gdansk has a different feel to much of Poland, with charming merchant houses and Hanseatic influence.
 Filled with gems, Gdansk is beautiful, unassuming, and a Baltic gold treasure!
-With flight routes from numerous airports across the UK, its never been easier to discover this golden gem on the Baltic.
+With flight routes from numerous airports across the UK, its never been easier to discover golden Gdansk.
+Why check out another Baltic gem, Riga, Latvia.

 Dates throughout 2021